joanzaldivar/ngrams_test_project/installation/readme.md

 Install these in the following order:

-1. [Miniconda](./miniconda.md): this includes a minimal installation of conda and Python.
+1. [Miniconda](./miniconda.md): includes a minimal installation of conda and Python.
 Conda is used for installing Python packages in the next step.
-2. [Required Packages](./requirements.md): this will install the Python packages required for this project.
+2. [Required Packages](./requirements.md): includes installation of Python packages required for this project.